up

 The median sales price for housing in Montgomery County reflects the value residents place on living within the County.
 The price of homes sold directly affects transfer and recordation tax revenues and influences the assessed value of property which in turn determines property tax revenues.

-Home prices continue to reflect elevated desire to live in Montgomery County and the relative lack of supply of homes for sale, with prices increasing at a 6.5 percent average annualized pace since CY2019.
-FIN expects that growth to moderate only slightly to a 4.6 percent average annualized pace of growth from CY2024 to CY2032.
+Home prices continue to reflect elevated desire to live in Montgomery County and the relative lack of supply of homes for sale, with prices increasing at a 5.6 percent average annualized pace from CY2019 to CY2025.
+Finance expects home price growth to moderate to a 3.5 percent average annualized pace of growth from CY2025 to CY2033.

 Construction Activity

-Construction is one of the driving forces of the economy and provides insight into the future trajectory of assessed values of properties and by extension property tax revenues.
+Construction is one of the driving forces of the economy and provides insight into the future trajectory of assessed values and by extension property tax revenues.

-The number of projects and the value of new non-residential constructions projects in Montgomery County dropped notably after CY2019, a decline FIN attributes to the disruption COVID-19 caused to the use of space and by extension the non-residential real estate market.
-Non-residential projects continued at this lower rate in CY2024 with little change since CY2019 in number of projects and, except in CY2022, in the value of those projects.
+The number of projects and the value of new non-residential constructions projects in Montgomery County remains lower than its pre-CY2019 trend.
+Finance attributes this decline to the disruption COVID-19 caused to the use of space and by extension the non-residential real estate market.
+Non-residential projects continued at this lower rate in CY2025 with little change since CY2019 in number of projects and except for CY2022, in the value of those projects.

 Inflation